 • Each “exit/entry” gate, regardless of the number of booths accepting toll fees thereat;

 • Unmanned sales outlets/service equipment such as automated vending machines (AVMs), automated ticket dispensing machines, automated teller machines (ATMs), and the like;

 • Mobile store/stall/booth/kiosk that does not maintain a fixed place of business; and,

 • Other separate or distinct establishments which conduct sales transactions independent of the head office.

 Renewing permits and licenses for business in the Philippines is indeed a very meticulous and tedious process.
 You have to ensure that you comply with each of the requirements and perform the specified steps.
 Thankfully, business owners can rely on professionals who would take the load of going through all the procedures.

 Need help in renewing your business permit this coming January?
-Sign Up to Full Suite’s Business Renewal Services for 2018
+Fill up the form for Full Suite’s Permit Renewal Services below.